Healthy Homes Assessment Pukahu

 Home Assessments Pukahu for Rental Properties

-There are many concerns to look over in the home assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-There are a few examples:
+There are a variety of concerns to check during an house assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+The most common are:

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of an tenancy services ruling can have a significant impact for property owners and landlords.
-For specialist guidance, contact us now and schedule your rental property house assessment.
+The repercussions of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of an tenancy services ruling can have a significant impact for landlords and property managers.
+For specialist assistance, get in touch now and schedule your rental property home evaluation.

 home assessments for rental properties